N-Shar-ma/communIIITy/README.md

 GAUS' team submission for Hackofiesta 2.0

 ## Installation Instructions
 Installation invoves two parts: setting up the frontend webapp, and connecting to the backbone network.
+Run `npm install` to install the dependencies.

 ### Setting up the webapp
 1. Set up nginx/apache/similar and install your public certificates